fmarino-ipzs/eid-it-wallet-docs/docs/en/proximity-flow.rst

 - *Device Engagement* based on QR Code.
 - *RP Instance Authentication* following the mechanisms defined in the `ISO18013-5`_ for the *reader authentication*.
 - *Device Retrieval* mechanism based on Bluetooth Low Energy (BLE) for the communication sub-phase. *Server Retrieval* mechanism MUST NOT be supported.
-- Domestic *Document Type* and *Namespaces* defined in this technical specification in addition to those already defined in the `ISO18013-5`_ for the mDL (see :ref:`mdoc-CBOR Credential Format` for more details).
+- Domestic *Document Type* and *Namespaces* defined in this technical specification in addition to those already defined in the `ISO18013-5`_ for the mDL (see :ref:`pid-eaa-data-model:mdoc-CBOR Credential Format` for more details).
 - *Wallet Instance validation* through the Wallet Attestation.